Clementine951/MOONSHOT-DISPOSABLE/Documents/FunctionalSpecification.md

 Template:   IF , THEN the shall .

-Example:     If the computed airspeed is unavailable, then the control system shall use modeled airspeed.
+Example:     If the computed airspeed is unavailable, then the control system shall use the modeled airspeed.

 ### Complex Requirements